 In addition to their range of tinctures (which come in 150, 300, and 600 mg options), they also offer hemp edibles, capsules, pastes, vape liquids, topicals, and pet care products.
 Price range: $62-$204 (depending on the potency).

 Check out their full range of CBD options on their official site or read the complete CBD Essence Review

 - 5% of every purchase goes to charity

 - Not the cheapest products on the market

 Elixinol has a wide range of products, but their CBD Tincture does the trick.
 It’s the cream of the crop regarding CBD oils and that reflects in its price.
 One dropper (1mg) from the 300 series contains 10mg of CBD.
 This allows you to get precise amounts of CBD and no guess work is required.
 Elixinol has received numerous awards for their products and extraction process.

 - Products price range ($39-$249)

 There you have it.
-Our top 10 brands of 2019.
+Our top 10 brands out of 25 for 2020.
 While there are definitely some other good brands on the market, they simply didn’t come close to these leading CBD oil products.
 Want to find out who ranked on positions 11-25?
 Check out our runners-up list.

 Where to Start and Our Best CBD Oil for Pain Relief?

-We tend not to play favorites but if we had to choose just one, we would check out PureKana.
-Not only have they managed to help thousands of patients, but their customer support and product is top of the range.
+We tend not to play favorites but if we had to choose just one, we would check out our #1 pick PureKana.
+Not only have they managed to assist thousands of patients, but their customer support and product is top of the range.